temporalio/documentation/docs/learn-cli.md

-Run `./tctl` for help on top level commands and global options Run `./tctl namespace` for help on namespace operations Run `./tctl workflow` for help on workflow operations Run `./tctl tasklist` for help on tasklist operations (`./tctl help`, `./tctl help [namespace|workflow]` will also print help messages)
+Run `./tctl` for help on top level commands and global options Run `./tctl namespace` for help on namespace operations Run `./tctl workflow` for help on workflow operations Run `./tctl taskqueue` for help on taskqueue operations (`./tctl help`, `./tctl help [namespace|workflow]` will also print help messages)

 **Note:** make sure you have a Temporal server running before using CLI